-When all is said and done, the true difference between these two terms is how much information each conveys.
+The Difference Between HTML and Plain Text, when it is all said and done, is how much information each one conveys.